elishamutang/to-do-app/actionList.md

     - Due Date (Mock-up done, create functionality).
     - Priority (Mock-up done, create functionality).
     - ~~Notes (Notes section done, create functionality~~ and change to text area).
-    - Checklist (Mock-up done, create functionality). **Halfway done, need to figure out feature to delete last input if out of focus**
+    - Checklist (Mock-up done, create functionality). **Almost done, need to figure out how to disable click and drag option.
+Maybe change input elem to label when out of focus or button clicked and change back to input when clicked.**

 - View controller
     - Switch view according to selected To-Do object.